DemocracyApps/CNP/readme.md

 The CNP uses the Laravel framework.
 The easiest way to set up a development environment is to follow the instructions at https://github.com/DemocracyApps/CNP-Dev-Env.

+You will need to add passwords, API keys, etc. in various files (app/config/mail.php and app/config/packages/artdarek/oauth-4-laravel/config.php).
+Make the changes and be sure to run the following on each such file
+    git update-index --assume-unchanged <filename>